Saturday, September

 lesson in knowing how to sell your product.

-TO POETRY: The lower leaves of the trees by Sone no Yoshitada
+INVITATION TO POETRY: The lower leaves of the trees

-(TRT 5:00) Middle school student Kiyoshi Houston reads this
+by Sone no Yoshitada (TRT 5:00) Middle school student

-poem as translated in English and as written in Japanese and
+Kiyoshi Houston reads this poem as translated in English

-reveals the beauty of both.
+and as written in Japanese and reveals the beauty of

 LARRYLANDIA (TRT

-17:00) Karim Scarlata, Bernal native, follows a young Mission
+17:00) Karim Scarlata, Bernal native, follows a young

-district/Bernal Heights resident through the neighborhood as
+Mission district/Bernal Heights resident through the

-envisions himself to be.
-Along the way, he grapples with love,
+warrior” he envisions himself to be.
+Along the

-the legacy of colonialism, the metaphysics of basketball, and
+the metaphysics of basketball, and what one must do

-what one must do in life to make relationships work.
+in life to make relationships work.

 HUBERT’S

-BRAIN (TRT 17:00) The first computer-generated animated
+BRAIN (TRT 17:00) The first computer-generated

-Stinkler, a roly-poly boy genius is always having to contend
+genius is always having to contend with the class bully.

-with the class bully.
-All he wants is to have a friend to rely
+All he wants is to have a friend to rely on.
+On a field

-on.
-On a field trip to the natural science museum he makes
+trip to the natural science museum he makes a remarkable

-our of control and in the end Hubert finds that he’ll
+of control and in the end Hubert finds that he’ll

 do almost anything to protect his new friend.